attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/csharp/mim/app1/README.txt

 ******************************************************************************************
-* Licensed by AT&T under 'Software Development Kit Tools Agreement.'
-2013
+* Licensed by AT&T under 'AT&T SDK Tools Agreement' 2013
 * Copyright 2013 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************